tidalcycles/tidal-doc/templates/blog_contributor_profile.md

 ### Other
 *(Anything additional you can share, including an image.)*
+- Musical background
-- Bio details
+- Bio details, education
+- Algorave participation
-- Algorave?
+- etc

 ---